Probate is Public and Living Trusts are Private

-One common question our law office receives is what you just read in the headline: “is a living trust a public or private record?”
-Most people assume they are public records similar to a will and that they must be lodged with the courts.
+One common question our law office receives is, “Is a living trust a public or private record in California?”
+Most people assume they are public records similar to a will and that they must be recorded with the courts.

 In short, your property will be owned by the living trust and outside people can find that information about since titles are public records, but they cannot look anything further into your trust and how those assets are set to be distributed upon your passing.

-For more information about living trusts contact Elder Law Services at (800) 403-6078 for a FREE consultation with an expert estate planning attorney.
+For more information about living trusts in California contact Elder Law Services at (800) 403-6078 for a FREE consultation with an expert estate planning attorney.
 We look forward to working with you.